huonw/huonw.github.io/_posts/2026-04-21-gell-mann-aimnesia.md

 AI can write confidently on any topic, with good presentation, just like newspaper articles.
 I find this easy to see through for areas in which _I_ am the one who is competent, but notice myself nodding along in areas where I have less expertise.

-This contrast is stark: do I really think AI is barely-competent at software engineering, but somehow a Cantonese genius?
+This contrast is stark: do I really think AI is barely-competent at software engineering, but somehow a travel/finance/Cantonese/... genius?
 Not when I actually think about it, but it's easy to get distracted and forget to transfer the experience across domains.

 I have to remind myself to distrust the slick writing, using all the 'slow' type thinking I can: "I'd expect to have found many errors if this was some software engineering question so far", "what sounds suspicious", "how can I verify this", "are there internal inconsistencies", and writing this post espousing this opinion publicly.